 Mightymouse Greatness Awaits

-With a current record of 9 straight title defenses.
+With a current record of 9 straight title defences.
 Mightymouse is on the cusp of equalling the great Anderson Silva with a record of 10.
 He does that, then what can people say?
 In Johnson’s own words he’s already exceeded is own expectations.
-Yet that won’t stop him going one better and setting an all time record, stepping over the high bar set by the now ageing Spider.
+Yet that won’t stop him going one better and setting an all-time record, stepping over the high bar set by the now ageing Spider.

 Images courtesy of sherdog.com & askmen.com